Save it with your other tax-time documentation.

 MNsure can answer questions about Form 1095-A, but we cannot give you tax advice.
 If you have questions about Form 8962 or other tax-related questions, visit www.irs.gov.

-Form 1095-A includes information you may need to fill out your federal income tax return for 2017:
+Form 1095-A includes information you may need to fill out your federal income tax return:

 MNsure will not provide Form 1095-A to consumers who were enrolled in only a catastrophic policy or a stand-alone dental plan, because they do not qualify for the premium tax credit.
 Form 1095-A is not issued for consumers who were enrolled in Medical Assistance or MinnesotaCare.
 Information about Form 1095-B for Medical Assistance and MinnesotaCare enrollees is available on the DHS website.